kubernetes/enhancements/keps/sig-node/5304-dra-attributes-downward-api/README.md

 ## Proposal

 This proposal introduces framework-assisted attribute exposure via CDI mounting in the DRA kubelet plugin framework (`k8s.io/dynamic-resource-allocation/kubeletplugin`).
+The framework provides a command-line flag (e.g. `--enable-device-metadata`) that drivers integrate into their CLI.
-Drivers opt in to the metadata feature at framework `Start()` time by passing an option (e.g. `kubeletplugin.DeviceMetadata(path)`).
-If the option is not passed, the feature is fully disabled for that driver — no CDI specs or metadata files are generated.
+Once integrated, operators enable or disable the metadata feature via the flag when starting the plugin process (no driver image change required).
+When the flag is set, the framework enables the metadata code path; when unset, the feature is fully disabled — no CDI specs or metadata files are generated.
+Metadata files are always written under the kubelet device plugin directory for that driver (`{kubeletDir}/plugins/{driverName}/dra-device-metadata/...`).

 When enabled, the framework **always generates a CDI spec** (bind-mount) for every claim the driver prepares, ensuring the container mount point exists regardless of when the metadata content arrives.